Tao-Yunshuang/leetcode/learn/Linked List/Knowledge.md

 As we mentioned before, we use the head node head to represent a linked list.

 If we want to delete the first node, we can simply assign the next node to head.

+Doubly Linked List:

+The doubly linked list works in a similar way but has one more reference field which is known as the "prev" field.
+With this extra field, you are able to know the previous node of the current node.

+Similar to the singly linked list, we will use the head node to represent the whole list.

+Add Operation - Doubly Linked List

+If we want to insert a new node cur after an existing node prev, we can divide this process into two steps:
+1. link cur with prev and next, where next is the original next node of prev;
+2. re-link the prev and next with cur.

+Similar to the singly linked list, both the time and the space complexity of the add operation are O(1).

+Delete Operation - Doubly Linked List

+If we want to delete an existing node cur from the doubly linked list, we can simply link its previous node prev with its next node next.

+Since we no longer need to traverse the linked list to get the previous node, both the time and space complexity are O(1).